thlorenz/nebraska/README.md

 powersState.on('data', console.log.bind(console));
 ```

+#### Output:

-**Output:** that shows that buffer is filled to `highWaterMark` and drained while the faster number stream gets paused
+The below shows that buffer is filled to `highWaterMark` and drained while the faster number stream gets paused
 due to backpressure.

+**Note:** the last part of the output was omitted for brevity.

 ```sh
 Emitted:  0